India's IPL cricket suspended over coronavirus

 |

-NEW DELHI, India (AFP) — The Indian Premier League, the world's richest Twenty20 cricket tournament, was suspended on Tuesday and its players sent home as India battles a massive surge in coronavirus cases.
+NEW DELHI, India (AFP) — The Indian Premier League (IPL), the world's richest Twenty20 cricket tournament, was suspended yesterday and its players sent home as India battles a massive surge in novel coronavirus cases.

-The Chennai Super Kings added in a statement Tuesday that its bowling coach L Balaji and a member of the side's travel support staff tested positive after undergoing tests in India's capital New Delhi on Sunday.

-"The Indian Premier League Governing Council and Board of Control for Cricket in India in an emergency meeting has unanimously decided to postpone (the) IPL 2021 season, with immediate effect," a statement from organisers said.
+“The Indian Premier League Governing Council and Board of Control for Cricket in India (BCCI) in an emergency meeting has unanimously decided to postpone [the] IPL 2021 season, with immediate effect,” a statement from organisers said.

 “The BCCI does not want to compromise on the safety of the players, support staff and the other participants involved in organising the IPL,” it added.